bump-sh/docs/src/_guides/openapi/specification/v3.1/data-models/examples.md

 ---
-title: Examples
+title: Examples & Defaults
 authors: phil
-excerpt: Examples of OpenAPI Examples so you can add Examples for your APIs.
+excerpt: Use examples and defaults in OpenAPI to demonstrate API inputs and outputs.
 date: 2024-07-10
 ---

-Examples are a change to demonstrate some potential values for a parameter, header, request, response, and various other bits of OpenAPI.
-Examples are handy for creating API documentation, because tools can pop those examples into requests/response samples like you can imagine in the classic Stripe-like API documentation.
-They can also be read by tools and libraries for other purposes, like an [API mocking tool][microcks] can use sample values to generate mock requests.
+Examples and defaults are a change to demonstrate some potential input and output values.
+Examples are particularly useful at showing off parameters, headers, requests, responses, and various other bits of OpenAPI, which is handy for creating API documentation.
+These They can also be read by tools and libraries for other purposes, like an [API mocking tool][microcks] can use sample values to generate mock requests.

+# Examples

-There are three main types of examples.
+There are three main types of examples:

 - Schema Examples
 - Media Type Examples